-The Group holds a 100% interest in the GDH City Project, which is a multi-functional commercial complex with jewelry as the main theme, located in Luohu District, Shenzhen City in the PRC.
-The total site area of the project amounts to approximately 66,526 sq. m., and the GFA included in the calculation of the plot ratio amounts to approximately 432,051 sq. m.
-In addition, an underground area of 30,000 sq. m. could be developed for commercial use.
+The Group holds the GDH City Project, which is a multi-functional commercial complex with jewelry as the main theme, located in Luohu District, Shenzhen City in the PRC.
 The project, which is in close proximity to the urban highways and subway stations and adjoins Weiling Park, is surrounded by several municipal parks within a radius of 1.5 kilometres and enjoys convenient transportation and superb landscape resources.